The more than 3,000 flowering cherry trees in Washington, D.C., are on the verge of turning the city into a pink-and-white bipartisan town.

-The Yoshino Cherry trees line the Tidal Basin of the Potomac River, in this photo they are shown blossoming around the Jefferson Memorial.
+The Yoshino Cherry trees, a gift from the city of Tokyo in 1912, line the Tidal Basin of the Potomac River.
+In this photo they're blossoming around the Jefferson Memorial.
 The average peak blossom date is April 4, but they have bloomed as early as March 15 in 1990 and as late as April 18 in 1958.

-Japan originally sent 2,000 trees in 1910, but they were found to be diseased and had to be burned.
+Japan originally sent 2,000 trees in 1910, but they were diseased and had to be burned.

 In 1912, Japan sent a second batch of trees, which became the "first trees."
-Plaques mark the two original trees believed to be those planted by the first lady, Helen Herron Taft and Viscountess Chinda, the wife of the Japanese ambassador in a small ceremony on March 27, 1912.
+Plaques mark the two original trees believed to be those planted by First Lady Helen Herron Taft and Viscountess Chinda, the wife of the Japanese ambassador, in a small ceremony on March 27, 1912.
 Only one hundred of the first trees still remain among today's population of around 3,770 trees.

-Today two species of cherry tree dominate the capital, though there are specimens of 13 types in total.
+Today, two species of cherry tree dominate the Capitol, though there are specimens of 13 types in total.
 There are about 2,763 Yoshino cherry trees (Prunus x yedoensis), which grow around the Tidal Basin and the Washington Monument.
 They display a cluster of white blossoms and bloom about two weeks before the other variety, the Kwanzan cherry (Prunus x serrulata).